 The Reflection She Needs

-At Loreto Toorak, we believe that overcoming challenges can lead to incredible things.
-It is through these challenges that our school was born.
+At Loreto Toorak, we believe that overcoming challenges can lead to extraordinary outcomes.
+A principal that has shaped our school from the beginning.

 Four hundred years ago, English woman Mary Ward faced extraordinary opposition to establish the Institute of the Blessed Virgin Mary (IBVM) - also known as the Loreto Sisters.
 Mary Ward had a vision for a different mode of religious life for women, whereby they would live a life inspired by the gospel, and be free of the traditional cloister that placed them under the governance of men.
 Most importantly, she believed that women deserved an equal education to men.